 In the 1930s Naumburg dedicated her work to art therapy.
 She developed her own method of art therapy by teaching free art expression, and was the founder of art therapy as a stand-alone therapy.
 She wrote about her methods in articles and books, of which five are: Studies of the ‘Free’ Expression of Behavior Problem Children as a Means of Diagnosis and Therapy (1947), Schizophrenic Art (1950), Psychoneurotic Art (1953), Dynamically Oriented Art Therapy (1966), and An Introduction to Art Therapy (1950, 1973).

 Connection with Alexander

 After her Montessori training in Rome Naumburg returned home to New York via London where she had a course of lessons with F. M. Alexander.
 Naumburg encouraged Alexander to come to New York city in 1914, and recommended and introduced many people to him.
 Alexander soon had a flourishing practice in New York.
 Naumburg had Irene Tasker teaching at her school 1916–17.
 However, the arrangement came to end, probably for several reasons.
-One of which was that Alexander criticised the ‘free expression’ method in the 1918 edition of MSI, apparently after a visit to Naumburg’s school for at least two years.
+One of which was that Alexander criticised the ‘free expression’ method in the 1918 edition of MSI.
+Alexander had at that time worked at Naumburg’s school for at least two years.